aim-rsf/browseMetadata/README.md

 ℹ Found 2 Data Classes (2 tables) in this Data Asset

 Would you like to read a description of the Data Asset?
-(Y/N)
+(Y/N) Y
 ```
-Press Y to read these descriptions, for the purpose of the demo.
+Enter Y to read these descriptions, for the purpose of the demo.

 For this example, the Data Asset is called MIDS and the tables inside this Data Class are BIRTH and INITIAL_ASSESSMENT.

-It will then ask which variables to process:
+For each table, it will ask which variables to process:

 ```
-RANGE OF VARIABLES (DATA ELEMENTS) TO PROCESS (write as 'start_var,end_var' or press Enter to process all): 1,10
+Enter the range of variables (data elements) to process.
+Press Enter to process all: 1,10
 ```

-If you press enter it will process all the variables, so use a smaller number like 10 for this demo.
+If you press enter it will process all the variables, so use a smaller range like 1 to 10 for this demo.

 For each data element (variable) you will be shown this structure: